HenrikBengtsson/future.callr/README.md

 ### Each callr future uses a fresh R session

 When using `callr` futures, each future is resolved in a fresh background R session which ends as soon as the value of the future has been collected.
 In contrast, `multisession` futures are resolved in background R worker sessions that serve multiple futures over their life spans.
 The advantage with using a new R process for each future is that it is that the R environment is guaranteed not to be contaminated by previous futures, e.g. memory allocations, finalizers, modified options, and loaded and attached packages.
-The disadvantage, is an added overhead of lauching a new R process.
+The disadvantage, is an added overhead of launching a new R process.
 (At the moment, I am neither aware of formal benchmarking of this extra overhead nor of performance comparisons of `callr` to alternative future backends.)

 ### More than 125 parallel callr futures

 Another advantage with `callr` futures compared to `multisession` futures is that they do not communicate via R (socket) connections.
 This avoids the limitation in the number of parallel futures that can be active at any time that `multisession` futures and `cluster` futures in general have, which they inherit from `SOCKcluster` clusters as defined by the parallel package.
 The number of parallel futures these can serve is limited by the [maximum number of open connections in R](https://github.com/HenrikBengtsson/Wishlist-for-R/issues/28), which currently is 125 (excluding the three reserved by R itself).
 Note that these 125 slots have to be shared with file connections etc.  To increase this limit, R has to be rebuilt from source.
-However, since `callr` futures rely on [the callr package which does not make use of R-specific connections](https://github.com/r-lib/processx/issues/91), there is no limit(*) in the number of background R processes that can be used simulatenously.
+However, since `callr` futures rely on [the callr package which does not make use of R-specific connections](https://github.com/r-lib/processx/issues/91), there is no limit(*) in the number of background R processes that can be used simultaneously.

 (*) On Windows, there is currently [a limit of 64 parallel processes](https://github.com/r-lib/processx/issues/91#issuecomment-351214242) but there is a plan to fix this in the callr package.